As a guit

 No fizz.
 Like a good amp, the Mosfet Overdrive imparts harmonics that seem integral to the tone, as opposed to a disconnected fizz.
 This is not just filtering after the distortion, but a tailoring of each stage to prevent the generation of high-order harmonics in the first place.
 It's glassy at low settings, becoming fat and midrangey when cranked.
 This is the opposite behavior of most pedals, which get thinner and fizzier at high settings.

 Control it from your guitar.
 Another area where the Blackstone stands out is in how you can control it with the volume control on your guitar.
-If you listen to the third clip on the sound clips page, you'll hear how the TS-808 tubescreamer, the Klon Centaur and the Matchless Hot Box just get a little brighter when the guitar volume is increased from 6 to 10, while the Blackstone runs the gamut from almost clean to a fully saturated sound.
+If you listen to the third clip on the sound clips page, you'll hear how most pedals just get a little brighter when the guitar volume is increased from 6 to 10, while the Blackstone runs the gamut from almost clean to a fully saturated sound.
 The Blackstone must be the first effect after the guitar to acheive this.*

 The controls on the 2s are slotted-shaft pots flush with the etched steel nameplate on the top of the pedal.
 They can be easily turned with your thumbnail, yet hold their settings when the pedal is stuffed into a gig bag.
 The post-distortion EQ control morphs between the original Blackstone voicing and a 10dB mid cut.